Consensys/quorum/docs/command-line-arguments.md

 ### DNS support

-`--hostname <name>` - the hostname you want to advewrtise to other peers to connect to you. e.g. `--hostname host1.com` would set your enode ID to be `enode://<enodeId>@host1.com:21005`.
+`--hostname <name>` - the hostname you want to advertise to other peers to connect to you. e.g. `--hostname host1.com` would set your enode ID to be `enode://<hex node ID>@host1.com:21005`.

 `--raft.dns-enable` - DNS support for the RAFT layer must be explicitly enabled, and is imcompatible with older versions.
 This should be enabled when all nodes have upgraded.